aotodev/artificial_neural_networks/README.md

  - **The weight matrices are stored in a single contiguous vector.**
     - Better avoid 2D arrays as they are nothing more than an array of pointers.
 Besides the obvious cache-misses, it would also miss on other optimizations such as cache-line prefetches.

-All the weights from all layers are stored on a single array, as are all the biases:
+All the weights from all layers are stored inside a single array, as are all the biases:
 ***